Gusto Benefits Review 2026: Health Insurance Cost & 401(k)

 Do I need the Plus plan just to get benefits?
 Yes.
 Gusto's Simple plan does not include benefits administration at all, you need Plus ($80/month + $12/employee) or Premium to access the health insurance marketplace, HSA/FSA admin, and workers' comp integration.

 Is 401(k) included in the Gusto Plus price?
-No. 401(k) runs through Guideline as a separate product at $49/month base plus $8/employee/month.
-For a 10-person team, that is on top of the Gusto Plus bill, so budget the combined total rather than assuming benefits and retirement are bundled.
+No. 401(k) runs through Guideline as a separate product.
+The plan that supports employer matching (Core) costs $89/month base plus $8/employee/month; a cheaper Starter plan ($39/month base plus $4/employee) exists but does not allow employer contributions.
+For a 10-person team on Guideline Core, that is on top of the Gusto Plus bill, so budget the combined total rather than assuming benefits and retirement are bundled.

 What do reviewers complain about most with Gusto's health insurance marketplace?
 Limited carrier selection in smaller states.
 Major metros see 10-20 plan options across carriers like Blue Shield, Aetna, Kaiser, and United, but smaller states can drop to 3-8 plans, and Gusto's help center is explicit that claims disputes go directly to the carrier, not Gusto.